gotchoices/MyCHIPs/doc/Project/README.md

 ## Project Descriptions

-This folder contains specifications for various possible projects which might be undertaken to support MyCHIPs.
+This folder contains specifications for several projects which would help in the development of MyCHIPs.
+In order to understand the terminology contained herein, the reader is advised to read the
+[MyCHIPs Papers](http://gotchoices/mychips/intro.html) to be familiar with the other sections of the [Documentation Folder](/doc/README.md) of this source distribution.

 - [Agent Model Simulator](Agent_Model.md)
 - [User Interface for Editing Contracts](Contract_UI.md)